Lawn care business tips: Manage the busy season

 Whether you’re brand new to the industry or a veteran with several decades under your belt, now is a great time to set yourself up for financial success this year and beyond.

 Business tips for lawn care and landscaping professionals

 Here are some strategies you can implement this season to help ensure steady profits in the coming months and years.

-- Track everything.
-During rush season, you may not have time to crunch a lot of numbers or make growth plans, but that’s okay.
+During the rush season, you may not have time to crunch a lot of numbers or make growth plans, but that’s OK.
 Keep track of your advertising, workflow, customer base, route, and more.
 During the slower winter months, you can look at the data you gathered and find ways to make your landscaping operation more efficient next season.

-- Advertise wisely.
-A simple (and free) blog can provide you a round-the-clock way to share information about your business with clients.
-Whether you choose to go online or rely on more traditional advertising methods, though, be sure to keep track of the results so you know how your investment pays off: ask every client you serve how he or she heard about you.
+A simple (and free) blog can provide you an around-the-clock way to share information about your business with clients.
+Whether you choose to go online or rely on more traditional advertising methods, be sure to keep track of the results so you know how your investment pays off: ask every client you serve how he or she heard about you.

 Compare quotes from trusted carriers with Insureon